The Foundation of Viking Maritime Power: Natural Resources in Shipbuilding

 Pine for Masts and Above-Water Structures

-Ash, Willow, and Birch: Specialized Roles
+Ash, Willow, Birch, and Lime: Specialized Roles

 Sourcing and Selecting Timber: A Seasonal and Skilled Practice